-Albert Handal, WWU campus chaplain, sees the value in series like these to spark important discussions on campus for students during a vital time in their spiritual journey.
+Albert Handal, WWU chaplain, sees the value in series like this to spark important discussions on campus for students during a vital time in their spiritual journey.
 When the world may be inviting people to turn away from religion, this discussion, “makes a case for why faith can be meaningful and valuable to students in light of all the ways that faith is abused in the world,” said Handal.

 To learn about the variety of spiritual programs on campus beyond Week of Worship, visit wallawalla.edu/worship.